Why we built InnerText

 Built for every type of creator

 InnerText serves a wide range of creators (athletes, fitness coaches, musicians, actors, lifestyle personalities, and professionals) on the same infrastructure.
 Same dashboard.
-Same SMS delivery.
+Same text delivery.
 Same payment flows.

 That was a deliberate choice, not an accident.

 Whether you have 500 subscribers or 500,000, the core problem is the same: you want to own your audience relationship, monetize directly, and not depend on a platform that can change the rules on you.
-SMS puts that relationship on infrastructure you share with no one.
+Texting gives that relationship a direct line outside social feeds.

 The team reality